Featured Post

 If Ford's GT40 was, at 40 inches from road to roof, the lowest car ever offered to the public, Pininfarina's Ferrari 512S Modulo was one of the lowest cars never offered to the public.
 Strictly a concept car to wow crowds (and especially auto industry execs) at shows, the 1970 Modulo, penned by Paolo Martin, measured 36.8 inches from road to rooftop.
 It was wide at 80.3 inches, anticipating (perhaps) later mid-engine production Ferraris like the Testarossa.
 Despite the mid-mounted 5 liter V-12, wheelbase was a tidy 94.5 inches, only a bit more than the compact 250 SWB from the Sixties, also designed by PF.
 Access was again permitted (grudgingly) by a one-piece canopy over the true monospace wedge form organized around the red-accented planar break encircling the car.
 With 550 hp on tap, zero to sixty came up in 3.1 seconds.
 With nearly floor-to-ceiling side windows, passing 18-wheelers must have been a cinematic experience...

 Pininfarina maintained its position as an independent design consultant for major manufacturers well into the 1990s, producing 21,000 Cadillac Allanté 2-seat convertibles with PF-designed bodies from 1987-93, as well as designs for Alfa Romeo, Peugeot and Ferrari.
 But none of them were as exuberantly futuristic as their show cars from the Sixties, perhaps reflecting a less optimistic vision of the future that technology was going to offer.
-There was less production work as the century turned, and less design work as car manufacturers which had done so much outsourcing of components brought design in house.
+There was less production work as the century turned, and less design work as car manufacturers that had done so much outsourcing of components brought design in house.
 In December 2011 Pininfarina announced that it would discontinue automotive production, ending over six decades of innovation.

 *Footnote: The PFX mechanical layout and body design are depicted in more detail in "Architect-Designed Cars: Part 2", in these posts for 5-21-17.
 The Abarth Scorpione 2000 concept car was given the essay treatment in "Pininfarina Abarth Scorpione 2000: It Looked Like Rocket Science", from 6-6-16.